davewsmith/toydeploy/NOTES.md

 CSS frameworks, or just screw-it-all and use Bootstrap.
 But since this is almost naturaly morphing into a starter kit, choose one must.
 Dammit.

+## Day 11

+Added 404 and 500 handlers.

+A review of how Flask finds templates shows that the search order is fist in the `templates` directory for the main app, then in Blueprints that have `templates` directories, in the order the Blueprint was registered.

+A sane scheme seems to be to have the app own layout, in the form of the CSS framework and the base templates that app-specific Blueprints will extend.
+Reusable Blueprints (e.g., `auth`, `errors`) provide generic templates that are functioning placeholders to show what form elements the corresponding handlers require.
+These generic templates are then overriden at the app level with layout-aware ones.
+The bet is that the maintence burden from having to update or create new override templates when the reusable blueprints are modified will be low.

+Whatever layout scheme the sample project picks can be replaced by supplying new CSS, new base templates, new override templates for any resuable frameworks, and new templates in the new app-specific Blueprints.

+This seems like a workable scheme.